 A Sàrl usually adopts a closed structure, so that share transfers only occur between existing shareholders or with the unanimous permission thereof.

 The amount chosen is held with the notary, a bank or in a Caisse de Dêpot during the course of the formation of the company.

 The share capital is unblocked as soon as the banker receives the Kbis Certificate.

 All departments in France have a register of company names and so most company names are allowed so long as it is not used by another company in the same department.

 We will check your chosen company name with the the Register of the Commercial Courts and the Institut National de la Propriété Industrielle.

 Only one director is required for your French company.
 Directors may be of any nationality.
 Directors can also be shareholders.

 The legal representative of a Sàrl or a SAS company company is called a Gérant; which is the equivalent of a director in other countries.

 If you wish to appoint a gérant who is not a resident of the EU or an OECD country then they will need state authorisation.

-Only one shareholder is required.
+A minimum of one shareholder is required.
 A shareholder may be a corporation or an individual.
 It is not necessary that the shareholders be French, or reside in France.